rvaneijk/blaeu.com/notes.md

 now add the files
 $ git add .
 $ git status
-$ git commit -m "comments here"
+$ git commit -S -m "comments here"
 Now ../paper.git can be removed, and files in paper.workspace can go up 1 level Finally the directory paper.workspace can be removed.
 $ gitk & % for gui administration